vocalvincent/website-to-app/README.md

 - 🔵 **web** badge: Site doesn't support install, but still opens standalone

 ### 🔹 Quick Toolbar Access
 Just click the extension icon on any site you want to launch as an app.
-One click = one window.

 ### 🔹 Minimalist, Lightweight
 No unnecessary features, settings, or permissions.
 Just works.